adam0tokyo/Quik-Vend/README.md

 # VENDING MACHINE

-This is a simple web app built with Typescript in React.
+This is a simple web app built with TypeScript in React.

 A vending machine where users can select items and insert money, while receiving correct change.